emard/ulx3s-misc/examples/eth/rmii/proj/README.md

 LAN8720 has green &#x1f7e9; and yellow &#x1f7e7; LED at its RJ45 connector.
-At power-on default (when only VCC and GND connected), it should starts with 100 Mbps half-duplex with LEDs described here.
+At power-on default (when only VCC and GND connected), it should start with 100 Mbps half-duplex with LEDs described here.

 |     GREEN       |    YELLOW     |                                |